Policy Model

 Policy research

 The Policy team identifies key policy questions relating to GCR, conducts in-depth research on priority questions to form the foundation for rigorous policy analysis and development, and gains insights into the implications of GCR on policy and the potential policy ideas for reducing GCR.
+Policy research can include:

-1. Develop and maintain research agenda: We will identify key policy questions or issues that require research and analysis.
+1. Develop and maintain research agenda: We identify key policy questions or issues that require research and analysis.
 These questions will be prioritized based on the organization’s needs, including the criticality to our mission, need for policy research in the field, ease of research and utility to policy development and diffusion.

-2. Conduct research: We will conduct research into the high priority questions.
+2. Conduct tailored research: We conduct research into the high priority questions.
 We will use a variety of techniques and sources – structured analytical technical, a thorough review of existing literature, our own databases – to identify and analyze policy implications and options.

-3. Build and maintain databases: We will establish and maintain databases to organize and store relevant research data, including research and policy ideas.
+3. Build and maintain databases: We establish and maintain databases to organize and store relevant research data, including research and policy ideas.
 Regular updates and maintenance ensure the availability and accessibility of information for future reference and analysis.

 Policy development function

-Based on the combination of our own research insights, existing set of policy ideas and engagement with other organizations, the Policy team selects the most promising policy ideas and designs detailed policy proposals.
-Where policy windows might be available, we conduct a policy development process to build policy proposals.
-These policy proposals will continue to be iterated and refined based on the latest research and feedback from stakeholders.
-This will form a library of policy proposals accessible to country offices and strategic partners.
+Based on the combination of our own research insights, existing set of policy ideas, and engagement with other organizations, the Policy team selects the most promising policy ideas and designs detailed policy proposals.
+These policy proposals will continue to be iterated and refined based on the latest research and feedback from stakeholders.The Policy development function includes:

-1. Prioritize the agenda: We will assess and prioritize policy ideas based on their relevance, urgency, potential impact, and alignment with the organization’s mission and goals.
+1. Prioritize the agenda: We assess and prioritize policy ideas based on their relevance, urgency, potential impact, and alignment with the organization’s mission and goals.

 Policy diffusion

-1. Tailor policy proposals: We will work with country offices to tailor policy proposals for their jurisdictions, including framing, implementation, risks and sensitivities and costing.
+1. Tailor policy proposals: We work with country offices to tailor policy proposals for their jurisdictions, including framing, implementation, risks and sensitivities and costing.

-2. Develop and tailor supporting products: We will work with country offices to develop or tailor other products that might be needed.
+2. Develop and tailor supporting products: We work with country offices to develop or tailor other products that might be needed.
 In addition to those listed above, we might support products such as drafting legislation, speeches and op-eds.

-3. Knowledge exchange and collaboration: We will foster knowledge exchange and collaboration with relevant stakeholders to facilitate policy diffusion.
+3. Knowledge exchange and collaboration: We foster knowledge exchange and collaboration with relevant stakeholders to facilitate policy diffusion.
 This involves engaging in partnerships, networks, or forums where policy experiences, best practices, and lessons learned can be shared and discussed.

-4. Monitoring: We would help develop mechanisms for monitoring the effectiveness and value of policy proposals, including conducting surveys or interviews, and actively seeking input from stakeholders.
-We would also promote learning and knowledge management by documenting experiences, success stories, and lessons learned from the policy diffusion process.
+4. Monitoring: We help develop mechanisms for monitoring the effectiveness and value of policy proposals, including conducting surveys or interviews, and actively seeking input from stakeholders.
+We also promote learning and knowledge management by documenting experiences, success stories, and lessons learned from the policy diffusion process.

 Policy Database